oat-im/pulsenet-udp/CPP-MANUAL.md

 3.  **Avoid Template Metaprogramming / SFINAE for API Versioning:**
     While powerful, using complex template techniques (like SFINAE) to subtly change API behavior or signatures based on template parameters or type traits for versioning purposes makes the API opaque and difficult to reason about for users.
 Keep API contracts clear and explicit.

 **Versioning is a runtime-negotiated contract (for protocols/formats) or an explicit code-level contract (for C++ APIs).
-Don’t try to be "clever" with compile-time magic to hide version differences in a single API surface; it rarely ends well.** Be explicit.
+Don't try to be "clever" with compile-time magic to hide version differences in a single API surface; it rarely ends well.** Be explicit.
 If it's a V2 API, call it a V2 API.

 ---